pixiiidust/semantic-ising/README.md

 * This speculative approach is inspired by the **Platonic representation hypothesis**

 **Key Research Questions:**
-- Do semantically identical words across languages converge in embedding space?
+1. Do semantically identical words across languages converge towards a universal embedding space?
-- What is the critical temperature where semantic phase transitions occur?
+2. What is the critical temperature where semantic phase transitions occur?
-- How do anchor languages relate to emergent multilingual semantic structures?
+3. How do anchor languages relate to emergent multilingual semantic structures?

 ---